sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/draft-phone-number.md

 Returns phone numbers:

-- Recognizes USA phone 10-digit phone numbers either with or without a country calling code.
+- Recognizes USA 10-digit phone numbers either with or without a country calling code.
 May be optionally formatted with parentheses, dashes, spaces, plus sign (+), or periods.

-- Recognizes international phone numbers only if prefixed by a country calling code (for example, +91 or 0091 for India).
+- Recognizes international phone numbers only if prefixed by a country calling code (for example, +91 for India).

+Does not recognize country calling codes formatted with 00, for example, 0091 or 001.

 Examples: